PeterCha90/PeterCha90/README.md

-### Hi there 👋
+### Hi there! :) 👋

-- 🔭 I’m currently working as a developer in Seoul, Korea.
-- 🌱 I’m currently learning everything I need to make a good service.
+- I’m currently working as a developer in Seoul, Korea. <br>🌱 I’m currently learning everything I need to make a good service. <br>These are my favorite things.
-- 📫 How to reach me: petercha90@gmail.com
-- These are my favorite things.
 The list will be updated.<br>

   <table>
     <tr>